The prevention of money laundering and combating the financing of terrorism

 3 - Policies, procedures and controls

-Casino operators must establish and maintain policies, procedures and controls to mitigate and manage effectively the risks identified in the operator's risk assessment of money laundering and terrorist financing.
+Casino operators must establish and maintain policies, procedures and controls to mitigate and manage effectively the risks identified in the operator's risk assessment of money laundering, terrorist financing and proliferation financing.

 The policies, procedures and controls must be: